mlang/bmc/sphinx/tutorial.rst

 The signs used for notes follow a certain system.
 The note name is encoded in the upper 4 braille dots.
 Braille letter d through j are used to indicate the note name.
-Dots 3 and 6 can be added to indicate the note value.
+Dots 3 and 6 can be added to modify the note value.

 .. _eighth note: http://en.wikipedia.org/wiki/Eighth_note
 .. _hundred twenty-eighth note: http://en.wikipedia.org/wiki/Hundred_twenty-eighth_note